malvavisc0/meshweave/docs/style-guide.md

   - Safe area: when supported, `bottom: max(12px, env(safe-area-inset-bottom))`

 7) Focus visibility and accessibility
-- Global keyboard focus visibility is standardized via `:focus-visible` using the brand color, ensuring actionable elements (links, buttons, pills) are obviously focused.
+- Global keyboard focus visibility is standardized via `:focus-visible` using the accent color, ensuring actionable elements (links, buttons, pills) are obviously focused.
 - Continue to:
   - Use `aria-live="polite"` for progress and validation feedback
   - Provide roles for toolbars/tablists/tables